nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive.md

     A Nuxeo Drive folder will be created by the system at the root of your local home folder (`/Users/USER/`).
 This is the place where synchronized documents will be stored on your computer.

 #### Installing Nuxeo Drive on Windows

-Nuxeo Drive is known to work on Windows 7 and 8, 32b and 64b.

 **To install Nuxeo Drive on your Windows computer:**